cse512-23s/Tuning-PlaySite/src/new page5/Readme.md

 Amisha
 5/23/2023

-This is our viz from A3.
+This page is our viz from A3.
 Made changes to this viz as per feedback for A3 and the modified layout is as follows :

 ![IMG_5320](https://github.com/cse512-23s/Tuning-PlaySite/assets/77137571/031b86f7-d23c-4d96-87f2-f08053569cd5)